 GUITAR STRINGS STRUCTURE

-steel or nickel plated
+steel or nickel-plated steel.

 The difference in the above types of strings consists in the profile (section) of the external winding.

-WHAT MAKES A STRING HARDER OR LESS?
+WHAT MAKES A STRING HARDER OR SOFTER?

 As the diameter increases, the string becomes less elastic and more rigid.
 For this reason, it is almost impossible to find straight strings with a diameter greater than SOL 0.18.

 That's why, as the diameter increases and faced with the need for a heavier note, winding is used, which makes the string more elastic and able to vibrate.

 A wound string is composed of a central "core", straight or hexagonal, on which various steel coils are wound, plated with bronze or nickel depending on whether they are strings for acoustic or electrical instruments.

 It is possible to vary the rigidness of a string by varying the diameter of the inner core or even by varying its cross-section shape (round or hexagonal).

 For example, a hexagonal section guarantees the same total string diameter with less influence than the material with which the "core" is composed and consequently greater flexibility for the same diameter.